 Earlier detection allows for better treatment success

 Earlier detection will lead to more successful treatment via medical and dietary means.
-Many veterinarians recommend a low-protein “prescription diet” for cats in renal failure, but there is some controversy regarding protein restriction, especially in the early stages of the disease.
+Many veterinarians recommend a low-protein “prescription diet” for cats with renal failure, but there is some controversy regarding protein restriction, especially in the early stages of the disease.
 I recommend working with a holistic veterinarian in formulating a diet for cats with kidney disease.

 Unfortunately, the SDMA test is not commercially available yet and there is no information about when IDEXX will release the test at this time.

 For more information about the study, and to read the abstract, click here.

 Ingrid King is an award-winning author, former veterinary hospital manager, and veterinary journalist who is passionate about cats.